cloudposse/terraform-aws-components/modules/eks/karpenter/README.md

 :::

-EKS Fargate Profile for Karpenter and IAM Role for Nodes launched by Karpenter are provisioned by the `eks/cluster`
+EKS IAM Role for Nodes launched by Karpenter are provisioned by the `eks/cluster` component.
+(EKS can also provision a Fargate Profile for Karpenter, but deploying Karpenter to Fargate is not recommended.):
-component:

 ```yaml
 components: